 What’s interesting is that the entire reason I like my friend’s cousin is because he’s so good at appreciating simple things.
 He loves to rough it, so he has a tiny rustic cabin with a pump for water and an outhouse.
 You can wear your shoes in the house and the whole thing smells like pine.
 It’s got a beautiful view out over a lake.
 He can just sit there with a beer in a lawn chair and sound spiritual as he thanks the universe for delivering him such a magnificent experience.
 Oh, and I should mention, this cabin is an eight hour drive from his house.

-So because of this entirely pointless race with his brother (that only exists in their heads), he will drive eight hours back to the city to work a job he openly hates, all to make enough money to support his massive home, luxury cars and a really gorgeous boat.
-From the outside he looks like he’s got it made, but he’s heavily in debt for all of that luxury.
+Because of his entirely pointless race with his brother (that only exists in their heads), he will drive eight hours back to the city to work a job he openly hates, all to make enough money to support his massive home, luxury cars and a really gorgeous boat.
+From the outside he looks like he’s got it made but he’s heavily in debt for all of that luxury.
 It all comes at a price, plus it all needs care, maintenance, insurance etc. etc. It’s all so stressful he just can’t wait for the weekend to hit so he can race that eight hours back to that crappy little cabin.

 Okay, now let’s look at this for a second.
 We have a guy who loves his cabin.
 He loves fetching water, he loves having no toilet to clean.
 He can put his feet on the furniture, his dog can sit on the sofa with him and he even has an old TV that gets turned on to watch the odd sports event.
 But for the most part he just putters around building things for other residents.
 He works for free.